Par Docks

-Par Docks is an Imerys-owned harbour in the village of Par, Cornwall, United Kingdom, which was used for the export of china clay from the numerous Imerys sites in the clay-rich region of Mid-Cornwall.
+Par Docks is an Imerys-owned harbour in the village of Par, Cornwall, England, United Kingdom, which was used for the export of china clay from the numerous Imerys sites in the clay-rich region of Mid-Cornwall.

 History

 Joseph Treffry (born Joseph Austen in 1782) was the owner of the Fowey Consols mine and wanted a harbour to export copper and import coal.
 He started work on a harbour in the small cove of Porth in 1829.
 The first ships used it in 1833 and it was finished in 1840.
 The breakwater enclosed 36 acres of harbour and was capable of taking up to about 50 vessels of 200 tons each.
 The port is tidal so the vessels would sit on the bottom at low tide.
 Cornish granite was exported from Par in the early days for such famous landmarks as Waterloo Bridge in London, Chatham Docks, Gibraltar Docks & Glasgow Docks.
 As the china clay industry grew in the area during the 19th century this became the main export through the docks.

 According to the Imerys Blueprint For Cornwall published in 2003: